Bob Holiday

 a strong, serious Superman who still managed to bring hundreds of smiles to theatre-goers.

-Today, Bob Holiday is a successful home builder in the Pocono Mountains of Pennsylvania.
+After leaving show business, Bob Holiday became a successful home builder in the Pocono Mountains of Pennsylvania.
 His beautiful custom homes grace the Lake Wallenpaupack area, standing as tributes to the man who always lives up to the role he once had the privilege to play: Superman.

 Visit our site to learn more about Bob Holiday, his custom homes,